nonplayer/hammercrawl/hc_complete_rules.md

 #### Party Action: Return to Town

+### Reactions (ref)

+See "Encounters"

 ### Saving Throws

 You will frequently be asked to make a "saving throw" in order to resist affects from spells, traps, and many other dangers.
-The Hammersmith will tell you when you need to make a Save, and which of the following five categories that save falls under:
+The Hammersmith will tell you when you need to make a Save, and which of the following Six categories that save falls under:

-* Area Attacks
+* Area: Dodges and Large Area Effect Attacks
-* Death Effects
-* Mind Debilitation
-* Body Debilitation
+* Death: Insta-Kills and Bleeding Out
+* Mind: Mental Debilitations
+* Body: Physical Debilitations
-* Fate and Fortune
+* Luck: Fate and Fortune
+* Rally: Leadership and Morale

 When it's time to make the check, roll 1d20 and add your relevant modifier based on your class and stats.
 The target number for your roll is based on the "Tier" of power of the source effect, determined by comparing the source's relevant power tier to your character's current experience tier: